The Goodness of God

 How has God made us fit for heaven?
 He has accomplished our new birth through the "word of truth."
 James means simply the gospel.
 The preaching of the gospel has awakened in us a consciousness of our sin as well as a desire to be saved, and it has also shown us the Savior, who is Jesus Christ.
 James emphasizes that the winning of souls requires preaching, the same principle we find eloquently set forth by Paul (Rom.
 10:13-15).

 The consequence of our new birth is that we have become "a kind of firstfruits of his creatures."
 Firstfruits were the beginning of a harvest.
 The third in the yearly cycle of feasts that God prescribed for Israel was the Feast of Firstfruits, so called because the first grain taken in the barley harvest was brought to the Temple and offered to the Lord.
-In his characteristic precision, the Holy Spirit speaking through James says we are "a kind of firstfruits."
-He avoids saying that we are "firstfruits," because the term better applies to Christ as the firstfruits from the dead (1 Cor.
+In His characteristic precision, the Holy Spirit speaking through James says that we are "a kind of firstfruits."
+Why are we not simply called "firstfruits"?
+Perhaps because the term better applies to Christ, who was "the firstfruits" from the dead (1 Cor.
 15:23).
-Yet we are similar to firstfruits in that we are the first of many creatures that God will yet bring into existence.
+Yet to call us "a kind of firstfruits of his creatures" is appropriate because we are the first of many creatures that God will yet bring into existence.

-It is uncertain what James means.
-The word translated "creatures" literally means "things made," so the reference might be either to some creatures, whether living or nonliving, or to the entire system of created things.
-If he is speaking chiefly to Christian readers of his own time, perhaps he means that they were the first of a great harvest of souls that would continue into succeeding ages.
-Or if he is addressing Christians throughout the whole Church Age, perhaps he means that they were the first of a new creation that will eventually supplant the present cosmos, which is tainted by sin, infested with death, and subject to decay.
+It is, however, uncertain what James means.
+The word translated "creatures" literally means "things made,"3 so the reference might be either to some creatures, whether living or nonliving, or to the entire system of created things.4 If he is speaking chiefly to Christian readers of his own time, his message may be that they were the first of a great harvest of souls that would continue into succeeding ages.
+Or if he is addressing Christians throughout the whole Church Age, his message may be that we are the first of a new creation that will eventually supplant the present cosmos, which is tainted by sin, infested with death, and subject to decay.
 We find the latter sense of firstfruits in Paul’s epistle to the Romans (Rom.
 8:21-23).
 Both writers view God’s work of regenerating believers as the opening phase of His program to make a perfect world that He will be willing to sustain forever.

 Self-Test